aws-samples/rancher-on-aws-workshop/content/30-creating-a-cluster/31-creating-eks-cluster/index.en.md

 1. Access and Configure an AWS Cloud9 IDE
    * AWS Cloud9 is cloud-based integrated development environment (IDE) that lets you write, run, and debug code all within the browser.
-2. Create a 3 node Amazon EKS Cluster with a provided cluster config
+2. Create a 3 node Amazon EKS Cluster with a provided cluster config.

 ---